-A Beta Marine BD1005 diesel, rated at approx 28 BHP was fitted in March 1997, turning an offset, two-bladed, folding propeller.
+A Beta Marine BD1005 diesel, rated at approx 28 BHP replaces the previous engine and was fitted in March 1997, turning an offset, two-bladed, folding propeller.
 Reported as delivering 5.5 knots cruising and a little over 6 knots maximum speed.
-Larger, 50 Amp alternator fitted with a poly-drive belt.
-TMC40, 2:1 gearbox, with prop. shaft replaced and professional alignment 2014.
+The larger, optional 50 Amp alternator was selected and fitted with a poly-drive belt.
+TMC40, 2:1 gearbox, with prop. shaft replaced and professional alignment in 2014.
 Speed seal plate to the seawater pump.
-3x12V DC deep cycle AGM batteries selected through double pole switch and voltage sensing relay (VSR).
+3x12V DC deep cycle AGM batteries selected through a double pole switch and voltage sensing relay (VSR).
 A BEP battery state indicator is fitted.

 A polyethylene fuel tank with approx. 60 litres maximum capacity.
 Freshwater carried in rigid plastic tanks within the keel area, with a combined capacity of approx.100 litres.
 Freshwater is drawn by foot pump to the for'd hand basin and by bronze-bodied hand pump at galley